gfe--gluten free easily

 First, most of us who share and/or use keto recipes are not following a keto diet.
 We’re simply looking for recipes that we like or that “work” for us.
 Perhaps because of dietary restrictions, perhaps because of dietary preferences.
 Or perhaps we’re looking for more with specific kinds of recipes.

 Cassidy began making keto recipes for her family to help her son with autism and epilepsy.
 However, in addition to seeing improvements in her son’s health, she also saw improvements in her own health in regard to both her hormone issues and Hashimoto’s.
-That was an unexpected, but welcome benefit for sure!
+That was an unexpected, but a welcome benefit for sure!

 As my gfe disclaimer states, I am not a medical professional and nothing I share is intended to be medical advice.
 Always consult with your own medical professional, ideally one who knows you and your situation very well.

-I’d be remiss if I didn’t point out many of us who have been down the gluten-free road know how hard it can be at times to get much needed help from our physicians.
+I’d be remiss if I didn’t point out many of us who have been down the gluten-free road know how hard it can be at times to get much-needed help from our physicians.
 If you think the keto diet could be helpful to you, do your own research first and talk to your doctor about whether it’s right for you.

 I think that’s especially advisable if you have diabetes or other concerns regarding your glucose levels.
 Cassidy emphasizes that point in her book as well.